sysgears/apollo-universal-starter-kit/README.md

 #### Running on a device
 You need to install [Expo] app on your Android or iOS device and then you can scan the QR shown in the terminal, to start the app on your device.
-Download and install Watchman.

 #### Running in a simulator